bezmoradi/tutorials/go/17-concurrency.md

 exit status 2
 ```

--   In the above code, the `range` starts looping over the channel until the it's closed and the main problem here is that we have not explicitly asked our channel to get closed that'w why `range` is asking for more values whereas there is no more values and we get an error.
-To fix that, we need to close our channel when we are done:
+In the above code, the `range` loop iterates over the channel until it's closed.
+The problem here is that we have not explicitly closed our channel, that's why `range` keeps waiting for more values even though there are no more values to send, and we get a deadlock error.
+To fix this, we need to close our channel when we are done sending values:

 ```go
 go func() {